artstep00/active-directory-home-lab/README.md

 - Default Gateway: `192.168.100.1`
 - DNS Server: `192.168.100.10`

-Configured `CLIENT01` to use `DC01` as its DNS server, allowing the workstation to resolve the `lab.example.com` domain to locate AD services.
+Configured `CLIENT01` to use `DC01` as its DNS server, allowing the workstation to resolve the `lab.example.com` domain and locate Active Directory services.

 Verified that `dc01.lab.example.com` resolved to `192.168.100.10` and confirmed AD service discovery by querying the LDAP SRV record, which returned `DC01` on port `389`.